-I’ve been counseling, teaching, and facilitating for more than twenty years now, and every person I’ve worked with has taught me something new.
+My name is Julia Aziz.
+I’ve been counseling, teaching, and facilitating for more than twenty-five years, and every person I’ve worked with has taught me something new.
 I am clinically trained as a psychotherapist and professionally trained as a spiritual counselor and ceremony officiant.
-My private practice integrates psychotherapy, writing, meditation, movement, natural elements, and traditional healing practices.
-I’ve been greatly influenced by a deep love for nature, my Jewish ancestry, the indigenous teachings I have had the honor of learning, East Asian philosophy, transpersonal psychology, and all the wonderful mentors that have showed up throughout my life.
+My practice integrates counseling, writing, meditation, movement, natural elements, intuitive practice, and traditional healing tools.
+I’ve been greatly influenced by a deep love for nature, my Jewish upbringing and ancestors, the indigenous teachings and traditional medicine I have had the honor of learning, East Asian philosophy, transpersonal psychology, and all the wonderful mentors that have showed up throughout my life.
 I have also learned so much from my own vulnerabilities.
 They have taught me to choose authenticity, honor my own rhythms, and embrace the unknown.

 Integrity is incredibly important to me.
 I don’t invite clients to do anything I don’t live or practice myself.
 My background includes: